bradleyjkemp/git-owners/README.md

 # flags can be set to change resolving behaviour
 @set noparent

-# alice can approve any change in this directory
+# alice can approve any change within this directory
 alice

-# a review from both bob and carol together is sufficient to approve a change to a go file in this directory
+# bob can approve any change to a go file in this directory
-(bob & carol) *.go
+bob *.go

+# carol can approve changes to go files in this directory but not subdirectories
+carol ./*.go

 # BUILD files do not need a reviewer
 @ignore BUILD

 # dave and eve are not required to review changes but should be notified
-@watchers (dave & eve@example.com)
+@watcher dave
+@watcher eve@example.com

-@watchers fred *.go
+@watcher fred *.go
 ```
 Full specification of available directives is given below.